 Our Analysis and Test Results

 The Vortex Viper HD 8x42 has high-density glass, and the lenses are multi-coated with what Vortex calls their XR anti-reflective coating, which helps to reduce the scattering of light inside the binoculars.
-Combined, these features make for a bright view.
-Only the multi-thousand dollar models and those with huge objective lenses were able to gather more light.
+Vortex also incorporates a phase correction coating on the roof prism in combination with a dielectric coating.
+The result is a bright and clear viewing experience with great color accuracy and contrast.
+Only two multi-thousand dollar models with the same size objective lenses were able to gather more light than the Vipers.

 Ease of Adjustment